congrid-project/content-grid-chain/README.md

 ### Local single node startup

-1. Run `./content-grid-d devnet --home ./devnet-home --chain-id grid-dev-1`, the CLI will automatically complete `init → keys add → add-genesis-account → gentx → collect-gentxs`, and generate a single-node genesis file with the default validator key (name `validator`, keyring backend is `test`).
+1. Run `./content-grid-d devnet --home ./devnet-home --chain-id grid-dev-1`, the CLI will automatically complete `init → keys add → add-genesis-account → gentx → collect-gentxs`, and generate a single-node genesis file with the default consensus-validator key (name `validator`, keyring backend is `test`).
 2. Execute `./content-grid-d start --home ./devnet-home` to start the local node.
 If reinitialization is required, append `--force` to clear the old home directory.

 ### Local multi-node network (manual)